Banking Savings & Money Market Accounts

 • Time to double = 72 / 5

-At five percent interest, compounded annually, it will probably take a little more than 14 years (72 / 5 = 14.4) for this account’s balance to double.
+At 5% interest, compounded annually, it will probably take a little more than 14 years (72 / 5 = 14.4) for this account’s balance to double.

 How to make compound interest work for you

 Compound interest is one of the most powerful financial tools in the market.
-Understood poorly, it has the potential to make debt unmanageable.
-In particular, credit card balances can grow quickly if you don’t pay them off each month.
-Left unpaid, these balances could easily spiral out of control because of compounding interest charges.
+Unchecked, it has the potential to make debt unmanageable.
+Credit card balances in particular can grow quickly if you don’t pay them off each month, due to compounding interest and relatively high interest rates.

 Start saving early

-As we discussed above, compound interest typically has little impact in its early years.
-For a standard account, in which interest compounds monthly or annually, you will rarely see much difference between compound and simple interest in the first few years.
-It takes time for compound interest to really make a difference.
+As we saw in the example above, compound interest can have little impact at the beginning.
+For a standard account where interest compounds monthly or annually, you will rarely see much difference between compound and simple interest in the first few years.
+But after many months or years, the balance begins to grow exponentially, even without additional investments.

 Understand compounding frequency

 Compound interest is defined by compounding periods.
-In other words, how often is the interest on your account compounded back onto your principal?
+In other words, how often is the interest on your account compounded?

-An account with interest that compounds every month will have different financial ramifications than one that compounds annually.
+An account with interest that compounds every month could earn more faster than one that compounds annually.
 So it’s good to know how often interest compounds on your accounts, especially if you’re interested in understanding the future value of your savings.

 Understand potential returns